What is the obligation of the give-way vessel as described in Rule 17d?

 Study for the COLREGs IRPCS Test.
 Address international collision regulations with flashcards and multiple choice questions, each with hints and explanations.
 Be prepared for the sea!

 The obligation of the give-way vessel as described in Rule 17d is to keep out of the way of the stand-on vessel.
-This rule outlines the responsibilities of vessels engaged in various navigation scenarios, emphasizing the importance of maintaining safety and preventing collisions at sea.
+This rule is part of the COLREGs and establishes responsibilities for vessels to avoid collision, particularly in scenarios where one vessel is required to allow another to proceed.

 Subscribe